Cecil-Libraries/Cecil-ANSI-Utils/README.md

 This function pretty much just says oh, we have this Type, and we had a String switch already to make it an integer, lets reverse the integers last digit back to the original string and send that back.
 This has little to no use case off the top of my head and is mainly utilized for the Displayer associated with the Color object.
 #### Format()
 This function is vital to displaying the Code onto the screen so it takes affect.
 What this does well, in laymen's terms it formats the Variables in the Object into a Proper ANSI Escape Code for Colors.
 Though it's a bit more complex, and I'd recommend checking out the code to see the full of what it does!
 Same for the Constructors if you have not!
+#### GetTypeVariant(string/int type) 1.1.0+
+This function essentially says, so this is our current object, lets take that and give it the type your after.
+#### GetColorVariant(int color) 1.1.0+
+This function does similar to GetTypeVariant() however, it affects the set color instead.
+#### ToggleBackground() 1.1.0+
+This function just switches the State of the Foreground to Background and vice versa for the Object given.
+#### ToggleHighIntensity() 1.1.0+
+This function just switches the State of the HighIntensity to LowIntensity and vice versa for the Object given.
 #### Displayer
 There is a Displayer associated with this Object to show all possibilities, you can call it via `Displayer.DisplayColor256()`, it'll look similar to the one outlined in the Color Object, also because there's a ton of them, there won't be screenshots so, I encourage you run it yourself!!!
 And yeah it has the same display issues that were mentioned on the Color Object (would be really cool if they were fixed if your listening Microsoft, and if you brought back Blinking)
 #### Calls